 (And yet another cat gets his own web page...such times we live in, eh?)

-Early in 2012, his annual checkup detected high blood sugar due to feline diabetes.
-A year later, this has turned out to been very hard to control for some reason.
+Early in 2012, his annual checkup detected high blood sugar due to what we then thought was feline diabetes.
+The blood sugar problems turned out to be very hard to control for some reason.
+At one point, we were giving him 55 units of insulin twice a day.
+A 14-pound cat was absorbing more insulin by a factor of 10 than many adult human diabetics!

-He is still as affectionate as ever, always hungry, always glad to be brushed or get other human attention.
-Poor guy, we feel bad that we can't help him get better.
+Kaspar was as affectionate as ever, always hungry, always glad to be brushed or get other human attention.
+Poor little guy, we feel bad that we were unable to help him get better.
+His condition gradually manifested itself in his face with a jutting jaw, and enlarged paws, especially the front ones.
+The unchecked growth hormone in his system was the culprit, and affected his internal organs as well.